IBM/ibm-block-csi-driver/docs/content/using/changing_node_connectivity.md

 Node connectivity for dynamic host definition needs to be updated when node connectivity changes take place.

-Before you begin, ensure that the old host definition is deleted.
+Before you begin, if the `allowDelete` parameter is set to `false`, ensure that the old host definition is deleted.

 Use the following procedure to redefine host connectivity: